 '''

-SZ# Tonf
+SZ# Fonf

 SZ(config)# non-tpm-switch-cert-validate

 Successful operation

 SZ(config)# end

 SZ#

 '''

-ICX 7150, ICX 7650, and ICX 7850 devices are shipped with embedded certificates that are used for authentication with SmartZone.
+ICX 7650 and ICX 7850 devices are shipped with embedded certificates that are used for authentication with SmartZone.

-- When SmartZone or ICX devices are behind NAT, be sure to forward TCP ports 443 and 22 through NAT. - The following table lists virtual platform requirements for supporting ICX devices.
+- When SmartZone or ICX devices are behind network address translation (NAT), be sure to forward TCP ports 443 and 22 through NAT. - Virtual platform requirements for supporting ICX devices are listed in the following table.